On representation varieties of 3-manifold groups: A universality theorem for Coxeter groups

-Then for every {\em anisotropic realization} $\psi\in R(A, \P^2)$, we associate a representation of the group $\Ga$ by sending every generator $g_v\in \Ga$ to the isometric involution in $PO(3)$ fixing the subspace $\psi(v)$ in $\P^2$.
-As in \cite{KM}, it is immediate, that this map of generators of $\Ga$ to $PO(3)$ defines a representation
+To every {anisotropic realization} $\psi\in R(A, \P^2)$, we associate a representation of the group $\Ga$ by sending every generator $g_v\in \Ga$ to the isometric involution in $PO(3)$ fixing the subspace $\psi(v)$ in $\P^2$.
+As in \cite{KM}, this map of generators of $\Ga$ to $PO(3)$ defines a representation